 If all you want is a noticeable improvement over your TVs built-in speakers for a low price the Samsung HW-J250 fits the bill.
-At a list price of only $130, it brings a decent, powerful sound that is clearly better than anything you'd hear coming out of a TV.
-Just remember, for a list price that is only $70 more you can get the Yamaha YAS-108, which can really bring your sound experience to the next level.
+At a list price, it brings a decent, powerful sound that is clearly better than anything you'd hear coming out of a TV.
+Just remember, for a list price that is only a bit more you can get the Yamaha YAS-108, which can really bring your sound experience to the next level.

 Samsung HW-J250 Review